yathAg/VSD_HDP/README.md

 **optimization in multipliers**<br />
 ![](Resources/1-17.png)
+---
 **3 Bit number multiplied by 9**
 ![](Resources/1-18.png)
+---

-**optimization in combinational logic**
+**Optimization in combinational logic**
 Combinational logic can be optimized in 2 ways:-
 1. When a signal in a combinational circuit is constant This is referred to as constant propagation.
-2. Large combinational logics can be optimized using Boolean Logic optimization or K-MAPS
+2. Large combinational logics can be optimized using Boolean Logic optimization or K-MAPS.

-**optimization in sequential logic**
+**Optimization in sequential logic**

 - When the Q out put does not change in a flop the sequential element can be removed.
 For ex. flop with async rest where D is tied to 0.
 - State optimization : where unused states are optimized